-Why did you run the London Marathon 2017 for Children with Cancer UK?
+Why did you run the marathon 2017 for Children with Cancer UK?

 My family got involved with Children with Cancer UK in 2010 after our son Louis was diagnosed with leukaemia.
 My husband has run three times, several other family members and close friends have well and truly done their bit, so I thought it was time I did mine.

-How did you feel at the start of the London Marathon course?
+How did you feel at the start of the marathon course?